Splunk Cloud Platform

 If your time range filters use time fields that are not declared in the federated index definition, the sdselect command uses the time range in conjunction with the time range picker selection.

-When the Time field has values with the SQL timestamp data type
+When time fields have have values with the SQL timestamp data type

-Amazon S3 datasets might include time fields with SQL timestamp data type values.
+Remote datasets in Amazon S3 or Amazon Security Lake might include time fields that have SQL timestamp data type values.
 The sdselect command does not natively support the timestamp data type.
-The sdselect command converts timestamp values into a string with a yyyy-mm-dd hh:mm:ss[.nnnnnnnnn] format, which means that timestamp values do not work for aspects of sdselect searches that require numeric values, such as stats aggregation functions like avg() and sum().
+The sdselect command converts timestamp values into a string with a yyyy-mm-dd hh:mm:ss[.nnnnnnnnn] format, which means that timestamp values cannot be directly applied to SPL elements that require numeric values, such as stats aggregation evaluation functions like avg() and sum().

 The sdselect command displays timestamp values in the Coordinated Universal Time (UTC) time zone.